Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

 To evaluate the YFAs, we simply assume here that

-where $P_{ih}$ is an effective degree of transverse polarization (DOP) that we take to be independent of the partonic momentum fraction $x$. \footnote{Any actual $x$ dependence revealed by baseline data can of course be included, and possibly even exploited to enrich the signal.} Using \eq{modelling_assumption}, the coefficients multiplying $y_q P_{qh}$ or $y_{q'} P_{\bq'h}$ in \eq{fact_Delta_sigma_hV} are readily evaluated in terms of standard PDFs~\cite{supplement}.
-We also need to estimate $\sigma_{h,V}$ in the denominator of \eq{def_YFA_hV}, which can be recast as the product of the total $VH$ cross section $\sigma_V$ and the average yield $n_h$ of hadrons of type $h$ per $VH$ event.
-Using \texttt{Pythia 8.3}~\cite{Bierlich:2022pfr} with the default tune, we find $n_{\pi^+} \approx 8.65$ and $n_{\pi^-} \approx 8.59$ within an acceptance of $3 \leq \eta_h \leq 5$ and $0.2 \leq p_T^h \leq 2 \GeV$. \footnote{These results are independent of the vector boson type to good approximation.
-A more refined treatment in terms of integrated unpolarized FrFs $\bar{f}_{qh}(x)$ is again possible with baseline data.} This results in the following statistical uncertainty estimate for $\Delta \sigma_{h,V}$ in a given channel:
+where $P_{ih}$ is an effective degree of polarization (DOP) that we take to be independent of the partonic momentum fraction $x$. \footnote{Any actual $x$ dependence revealed by baseline data can of course be included, and possibly even exploited to enrich the signal.} Using \eq{modelling_assumption}, the coefficients multiplying $y_q P_{qh}$ or $y_{q'} P_{\bq'h}$ in \eq{fact_Delta_sigma_hV} are readily evaluated in terms of standard PDFs~\cite{supplement}.
+We also need to estimate $\sigma_{Xh}$ in the denominator of \eq{def_YFA_hV}, which involves the product of the total $X$ background production cross section $\sigma_X$ and the average yield $\exv{n_h}$ of hadrons of type $h$ produced from the hard scattering.
+Using \texttt{Pythia 8.3.16}~\cite{Bierlich:2022pfr} with the default tune, we find $\exv{n_{\pi^+}} \approx 8.79$ and $\exv{n_{\pi^-}} \approx 8.73$ for signal $VH$ events within an acceptance of $3 \leq \eta_h \leq 5$ and $0.2 \leq p_T^h \leq 2 \GeV$. \footnote{These results are independent of the vector boson type, and more generally the hard process, to good approximation.
+A more refined treatment of the background cross section in terms of integrated unpolarized FrFs $\bar{f}_{qh}(x)$ is again possible with baseline data.} This results in the following projected statistical uncertainty on $\Delta \sigma_{V\!Hh}$ in a given channel:

-where we included a rough estimate $A_{VH} = 0.3$ of the joint acceptance of $V$ and $H$ decay products, and a factor of 2 for the two possible beam directions in which $h$ may be reconstructed.
+where $P^{h}_\text{PU}$ is the purity of the hadron sample after pile-up suppression~\cite{supplement}, and we included a factor of $1/\sqrt{2}$ for the two possible beam directions in which $h$ may be reconstructed.

 A valuable principle to estimate the relative sizes of multi-hadron fragmentation matrix elements is the degree to which they are \emph{favored} in terms of valence flavor~\cite{Artru:1995zu}.
 Applying this principle, together with a suppression by $f_\pi/m_p$ for the most favored contributions (as appropriate for a chiral-odd matrix element), we can estimate all DOPs entering \eq{modelling_assumption} for $h = \pi^\pm$~\cite{supplement}.
 For $q = s,c,b$ we assign separate, conservative uncertainties for the symmetrized and sea asymmetry DOPs.
 For $q = c,b$ we further work to leading power in $\lqcd/m_q$ to sharpen our estimates, using techniques from \refcite{vonKuk:2023jfd}.